 Different types of harness

 No pull harnesses are fantastic if your pup pulls on the leash and you end up being taken for a walk instead of them.
 They often have a leash attachment on your dog’s chest, although some styles lift and tighten around the legs to deter your dog pulling.
-See the best we found in these no pull harness reviews.

 Back clip dog harness